-Activity, Debug Information, Attacks, Dropped Packets, and Notice.
-Check the boxes to display log items of each type.
-Click

-Apply Log Settings Now to update the log options.
+System Activity, Debug Information, Attacks, Dropped Packets, and Notice.
+Click Apply Log Settings Now to update the log options.

 First Page: This button directs you to the first page of the log.

 Last Page: This button directs you to the last page of the log.